 Information category: Resources

 The next deadline for applications to the SOA Club Development Fund is 1st October 2016.
-Applications should be submitted during September 2016.
-The application process is undergoing review; the form is unlikely to change significantly, but detail of who to send it to will change!
+Applications should be submitted to Colin Matheson during September 2016.

 The SOA has produced a Good Practice Guide to Orienteering and the Environment in Scotland.
 The document is written for orienteers, and is intended to assist in securing access to land for events, particularly where there are concerns about nature conservation.